ispringsolutions/Player-SDK/guides/player-navigation-panel.md

-# Suite DX tutorial for Web-Developers
+# iSpring Player SDK tutorial

-## 1. Prepare Workspace
+## 1. Presentation embedding with iframe

 Things we do to prepare was described in the [Intro Tutorial](player-sdk-intro.md)

-- create `index.html` and directory `presentation`
+- Create an empty `index.html` and a directory named `presentation`
-- convert your presentation
+- Convert your presentation
-- copy converted content into `presentation` directory
+- Copy the converted files to the `presentation` directory
-- put the following code to `index.html`:
+- Add the following HTML code to `index.html`:

 ```html
 <!DOCTYPE html>